andresebr/kumodd/README.md

 "- ['owners[*].emailAddress', 20]" specifies a column containing a list of the document owner email addresses, with a fixed width of 20 characters on standard output.
-The width limit effects standard output, while CSV output has no width limit.
+The width limit effects standard output, while the exported CSV file has no width limit.

-Column titles are configured as shown below
+Column titles are configured as shown below.
+Names containing spaces or delimiters must be quoted.

 ``` yaml
 csv_title: